KatarinaDraganovCsordas/exercises.js/README.md

   e.
 Calculate a 20% tax for the total in exercise 2c.
   f. setup: toaster $18.99, basketball $20.95, t-shirt $7.99.
 Calculate the total cost of the products. (use cents to avoid inaccuracies)
   g.
 Add shipping $4.99 to your order.
 Calculate the total.
+  h.
+Calculate the 10% tax exactly. (use Math.round)